chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-The following components are required for submission to the cellxgene data portal.
+The following components are required for submission to the cellxgene data portal:

 - raw count matrix (except for certain assays such as scATACseq)
 - normalized expression matrix used for visualization